Why is this important?

 You should be aware that someone who is bullying a child may also be discriminating against her/him under the Equalities Act 2010.
 You may want to take action about this.
-You should consult an experienced adviser, for example, a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+You should consult an experienced adviser, for example, a Citizens Advice Bureau - where to get advice.

 Cyberbullying is bullying behaviour that takes place via mobile phone or over the internet through e-mails, instant messaging and social networking websites.
 Texts, messages and images which hurt, intimidate or embarrass another person are sent or posted on websites.
 Cyberbullying is often anonymous and can happen anywhere, not just at school, The Respectme website provides information and advice about cyberbullying, including a useful leaflet for professionals, parents and children and young people.

 The Scottish Government strongly recommends that schools have an anti-bullying policy, which should set out how bullying should be dealt with in the school.
 If there is no policy you should contact the head teacher or the local authority.

 If bullying is so serious that your child is too frightened to go to school, or you fear for your child's safety, you may wish to keep your child at home.
 However, this might breach your legal duty to send your child to school.
 It is essential that you and your child tell the school about the bullying and continue to communicate the difficulties until the bullying stops.